eduNEXT/picasso/docs/reuse_workflow.rst

             DOCKERHUB_PASSWORD: ${{ secrets.DOCKERHUB_PASSWORD }}
             SSH_PRIVATE_KEY: ${{ secrets.SSH_PRIVATE_KEY }}

-In this example, you can trigger the workflow manually via the GitHub Actions tab, using the `workflow_dispatch` feature to input the necessary values.
-The workflow will then build the Open edX image based on the provided inputs.
+In this example, you can trigger the workflow manually via the GitHub Actions tab, using the ``workflow_dispatch`` feature to input the necessary values.
+Based on the provided inputs, the workflow will then build the Open edX image.

 Here's an example of how to use the Picasso workflow using the `push`_ event: